thegooddocsproject/templates/quickstarts/quickstart-template-guide.md

 :memo: Not all quickstart guides require an installation section.
 Include this section if:
       - Installation and/or configuration is done at the same time, and by the same person running the quickstart.
-      - Installation of a specific software(s) are a prerequisite to running the quickstart.
+      - Installation of specific software(s) is a prerequisite to running the quickstart.

 The purpose of this section is to provide instructions to your users on how to install and configure a particular software/tool before running the quickstart.

 :memo: This section may not be relevant for Cloud/API-based applications where authorization and authentication information is more applicable.